-I must write at least 10 blog posts a day.
+I write at least 10 blog posts a day.
 All in my mind.
 The topics scroll through my brain, like the news scroll in Times Square.

 My business blog is focused on technology companies, finance and mergers and acquisitions.
 While, I find the area fascinating, that’s only a spec in the universe of potential blog topics.
 Which is why I treasure Action.
 One doesn’t have to stay on-topic over the long run, just within each blog post!

 What are the topics scrolling through my brain?